mor1/mort-www/_posts/2016-11-16-building-up-your-arms.md

 The resulting repo, [mirage/xen-arm-builder][xab], had languished for several months and the past SD card images had some problems and had been allowed to drop off the 'Net as a result.
-However, sterling work by [Ian Campbell][ijc] at a recent Mirage [hackathon][] had started to resurrect this work based of the [Alpine Linux][alpine] distribution.
+However, sterling work by [Ian Campbell][ijc] at a recent Mirage [hackathon][] had started to resurrect this work based on the [Alpine Linux][alpine] distribution.
 This seemed a promising place to start, so I did :)